A few years back we introduced Jacob sheep to our Farm and what an incredible experience; we raise them for enjoyment and a bit of self reliance.

 I laughed and realized after watching her go through each strand of fiber there was more to this process than just cleaning out small specks of dirt.

 She loosens the wool piece by piece allowing small particles to fall out.
 If you look in the photo above notice the container of white fluffy fiber, it’s clean like a cloud of cotton candy.

 When we first moved to our farm we had the pleasure of attending a fiber field trip with a homeschool group.
 This was before we owned sheep and I thought it would be a neat opportunity for the kids.

 It’s a neat memory watching a talented person share their skills with the next generation.
-Sometimes we forget there is always one in the crowd that is watching, learning and absorbing more than we may take notice in that moment.
+Sometimes we forget there is always one in the crowd that’s watching, learning and absorbing more than we may notice in that moment.